 What's Cameron's Biography?

-Cameron is thirty-something and lives in the Southwest.
+Cameron is thirty-something and lives in the East.
 He currently works as an Analyst for an online marketplace.

 His formal education is in Mathematics and Economics from a University in the Midwest (where variables lurk not confound).

 Cameron's worked in defense, auto lending, consumer credit, and everywhere in between.
 He's also worked in a few places in the US - from the Silicon Prairie to the Pacific Northwest to New England to Silicon Valley to the Southwest.